duleorlovic/blog/_posts/2015-01-11-good-rails-exception-notification-better-than-tests.markdown

 });
 {% endhighlight %}

 Create route for *notify-javascript-error* and use manual notification [ExceptionNotifier.notify_exception](https://github.com/smartinez87/exception_notification#manually-notify-of-exception).
+As you can see, you can add additional information using `:data` param.
+Only the first argument is required (default your can find [here](https://github.com/smartinez87/exception_notification/blob/df0b924e96a8f02c1fc61f88e6a1ed9c31ee43ec/lib/exception_notifier/email_notifier.rb#L162)).
+Probably, for less important notification you can change subject with `email_prefix` param.
+Manual notification can be simply as one line `ExceptionNotifier.notify_exception(Exception.new('this_user_is_deactived'), env: request.env, email_prefix: 'just to notify that', data: { current_user: current_user });` or with more data:

 {% highlight ruby %}
 # app/controllers/pages_controller.rb